An International Multistakeholder Workshop

 The event evolves around parallel workshops, where the participants craft a shared understanding of what sustainable continence care means for different disciplines and industries – and what it takes from different societies to get there.

-The workshop is organised by the Pad Project - a research project based in Tampere University and funded by the Academy of Finland, Kone Foundation, in collaboration with the World Federation for Incontinence and Pelvic Problems (WFIPP), with funding from Medtronic.
+The workshop is organised by the Pad Project, a research project funded by Tampere University, Academy of Finland and Kone Foundation, in collaboration with the World Federation for Incontinence and Pelvic Problems (WFIPP), who are funded by Medtronic.
 You will find more information on the organisers by clicking their logos below.